chaos-mesh/website/docs/the-guide-to-chaos-mesh-v21.md

     ./install.sh --local kind
     ```

     `install.sh` is a one-click installation script provided by Chaos Mesh.
-The script automatically checks your environment, installs [kind](https://kind.sigs.k8s.io), starts a local Kubernetes cluster, and then installs Chaos Mesh.
+The script checks your environment automatically, installs [kind](https://kind.sigs.k8s.io), starts a local Kubernetes cluster, and then installs Chaos Mesh.

 ### Forward the port for Dashboard service